 François Bonvin, a French Realist painter, was a predominantly self-taught artist who spent copious amounts of time at the Louvre where he gained an appreciation for the Dutch Old Masters.
 The deeply shadowed still life above, with the inclusion of the reflective cup, highlights the influence these historic paintings had on his own aesthetic.
 Depicting the everyday – the facets and activities of the bourgeois – Bonvin sought inspiration from his immediate surroundings.
-Still life was completed at the pinnacle of his career with marital and health problems circumventing any later artistic success.
+Bonvin completed Still life with a Pumpkin, Peaches and a Silver Goblet on a Table Top (1858) at the pinnacle of his career with marital and health problems circumventing any later artistic success.
 The painting demonstrates his understated approach to Realism with the back edge of the table, introduced in the top right of the canvas, fading into complete blackness on the left.
-Bonvin diverged from other practitioners of Realism, namely Courbet, through a lack of defined background as well as through his minimalist compositions.
+Bonvin diverged from other practitioners of Realism, namely Gustave Courbet, through a lack of defined background as well as through his minimalist compositions.

-{Chili & Garlic Roasted Pumpkin with Coriander & Lime}
+Chili & Garlic Roasted Pumpkin with Coriander & Lime

 Yield: 4 servings